 - Leafminers are the larvae of a fly; exclude the fly from laying eggs by protecting plants with floating row covers.
 Pick off and destroy leaves with leafminer tunnels.

 - Lettuce has no serious disease problems.

 - Root and collar rot can occur where the soil stays wet.

 More tips: Lettuce Growing Problems: Troubleshooting.

-Storing and preserving.
-Lettuce will keep in the refrigerator for up to 2 weeks.
+- Crisphead lettuce will keep in the refrigerator for up to 3 weeks.

 More tips: How to Harvest and Store Lettuce.

-Lettuce Varieties.
 There are dozens of varieties of each type of lettuce.
-Ask your cooperative extension for specific recommendation for your region.
+Ask your cooperative extension for specific recommendations and best options for your region.
 Here are varieties often grown in the home garden: